samuzora/samuzora.com/source/_posts/2024/hackac-2024-anshin.md

 edit(p, 7, payload)
 ```

-Lastly, we free the poisoned tcache chunks and get our read and write primitive!
+Lastly, we free the poisoned tcache chunks and get our write primitives!
 Upon exit, we will get our shell.

 ```py
 purchase(p, b"b"*0x10)